csegura/csegura.github.io/content/posts/2025/25_06_08_reanimator.md

 +++

-# SGI Reanimator

-SIG reanimator is a tool for restoring and managing SGI IRIX systems.
+SGI reanimator is a tool for restoring and managing SGI IRIX systems.
 It provides all necessary tools to install IRIX. (bootp, tftd end the CD images, yeras ago I did it tio install linux on a sun sparcstation ultra and it was a pain to get it working, so this is a great tool)

 [SGI Reanimator](https://github.com/Linux-RISC/Reanimator)